Readit News logoReadit News

 goatforce5 commented on Software glitch saw Aussie casino give away millions in cash theregister.com/2024/04/1... · Posted by u/LorenDB

-gottorf · a year ago
+gottorf · 2 years ago

 One thing that struck me in my visit to Australia was the prevalence of gambling machines in casual locations, like corner stores and coffee shops.
 I used to be a lot more libertarian about things like gambling and personal drug consumption, but now I grapple more deeply with the idea of behaviors that people need saving from themselves.